 The 1900 Meat Supervision Act was among the earliest measures taken to ensure the quality of meat for both domestic and export markets.
 In the early 1900s, many butchers’ shops were still open-fronted, with the carcasses hanging where the air could circulate.
 In response to increasing concerns about food hygiene, New South Wales’ meat inspector reported in 1913 that all except five butchers’ shops in Sydney had enclosed premises.

-In Melbourne in 1914 John Johnston, a certified Meat Inspector and fellow of the Royal Institute of Public Health, issued “The Australian Handbook of Meat Inspection”.
+In Melbourne in 1914, John Johnston, a certified Meat Inspector and a fellow of the Royal Institute of Public Health, issued “The Australian Handbook of Meat Inspection”.
 The handbook explained the anatomy of cattle, sheep and pigs and outlined inspection techniques and regulations.
 In 1925, the Commonwealth Department of Trade and Custom’s Meat Inspection Service issued a document entitled “Instructions Regarding Supervision and Inspection of Meat for Export.

 The first textbook on meat inspection was printed in 1938 by Joseph Drabble, a Veterinary Officer in Charge of Inspection at the New South Wales State Abattoir and lecturer in Meat Inspection at the University of Sydney’s Veterinary School.
 It became the foundation for the production and inspection facets of the Australian export meat industry.